Home | About | Team | CV| Outreach

 Dr. Melinda Soares-Furtado

 I am an astrophysicist studying stellar clusters, stars, exoplanets, and exomoons.
 To investigate open questions in these astrophysical subdomains, I draw insights from observational data (photometric and spectroscopic) and computational simulations.
-I am currently working as a NASA Hubble Postdoctoral Fellow at the University of Wisconsin-Madison and as a Science Affiliate at the MIT Kavli Institute for Astrophysics and Space Research.
+I was a NASA Hubble Postdoctoral Fellow at the University of Wisconsin-Madison.

-I will begin a joint tenure-track faculty appointment in the Departments of Physics and Astronomy at the University of Wisconsin-Madison in Fall 2024.
-On, Wisconsin!
+I recently began a joint tenure-track faculty appointment in the Departments of Physics and Astronomy at the University of Wisconsin-Madison.
+I am also a Science Affiliate at the MIT Kavli Institute for Astrophysics and Space Research.

 Scientific Research